 This topic uses the following terms:

 - Process is a logical sequence of actions that are required to satisfy a business need.
-Both system and human are involved in execution of actions that a part of a process.
-A process starts with the Start event which is triggered when the end user submits a request in BMC Digital Workplace, and ends up with the End event or Error End event when all actions in the process are executed, and the request submitted by the end user is closed.
+Both system and human interaction can be involved in executing actions in a process.
+A process starts with the Start event, which is triggered when the end user submits a request in BMC Helix Digital Workplace.
+The process ends with the End event or Error End event when all actions in the process are executed, and the request is closed.

 - Workflow is a graphical representation of a process.